Last updated on November 2, 2021.

 - A history of ovarian or endometrial cancer.

 Early detection of cancer, including breast cancer, generally increases the survival rate.
 In Hong Kong, there are no population-based breast-screening campaigns.
-Therefore, women living in Hong Kong who suspect breast cancer or those who are at an increased risk are advised to consult their doctor to obtain more information on the benefits of regular screening tests.
+Therefore, women living in Hong Kong who suspect breast cancer or those who are at increased risk are advised to consult their doctor to obtain more information on the benefits of regular screening tests.

 Self-examination can also contribute to detecting breast cancer in the early stages.
 Self-examination is based on knowing your breasts and what the normal cyclical changes are.
 Some of the common signs you should look for include: